JeremyRuhland/pilot_chart_database/README.md

 Data download takes about a day on a broadband connection and requires around 321Gb of storage space.

-The `gdas_global_wind_decade.sqlite3` database will be approximately xxGb and can be compressed with bz2 to about xxGb.
+The `gdas_global_wind_decade.sqlite3` database will be approximately 12Gb and can be compressed with bz2 to 6Gb.
+Database creation takes about 8 hours.

 The final pilot chart database will be approximately xxMb.
+Processing takes about xxmin.

 ### Future
+Preliminary profiling shows majority of time in database generator is spent executing writes to the DB.
+Batching multiple weeks worth of writes will speed this up with memory use tradeoff (how much?).
+Parallelization could also provide smaller magnitude speedup but requires same memory increase.

 Additional data which would be useful to include in the pilot chart database at some future point is:

  * Ocean currents
  * Wave height
- * Insolation
+ * Cloud cover